Learn the basics on utilizing and sourcing the best images for your nonprofit needs here.

 FreePhotosBank is a searchable image bank of free stock photos.
 Giving credit is required.

-Finding and Using Images for Your Nonprofit by by Laura Kindsvater
+This article includes modified content from Finding and Using Images for Your Nonprofit by by Laura Kindsvater